 Between 2018 to 2020, under the artistic direction helmed by Sean Tobin, the Fringe broke from its previous themes in the "Art & __________" format, and adopted a series of new themes that referenced iconic Singaporean artists and their signature work.
 Through the borrowing of their work, the Fringe aimed to honour the artist and recognise and build on the lasting universal significance and resonance of his or her work.
 Over the three years, the Fringe threw the spotlight on Singapore artists Amanda Heng, Suzann Victor and Lee Tzu Pheng, with the themes over the respective years—"Let's Walk" in 2018, "Still Waters" in 2019 and "My Country and My People" in 2020—taken from titles of their works.

 Since 2021, the Fringe’s artistic directorship has been undertaken by Alvin Tan, Artistic Director of The Necessary Stage.
-The most recent edition of the festival was our 17th edition in 2021, which took place from 16 to 27 January with the theme of Quiet Riot.
-The festival, held during the COVID-19 pandemic with highly restricted houses, managed to reach out to 1,383 people via ticketed and free events.
+The most recent edition of the festival was our 18th edition in 2022, which took place from 12 to 23 January with the theme of The Helpers.
+The festival, held during the COVID-19 pandemic with restricted houses, managed to reach out to 1,788 people via ticketed and free events.